European Factors to Watch-Shares set to fall on global growth concerns

 growth weighing on equity markets across the world.

-The DAX cash index fell on Friday to its lowest level since October
+The DAX fell on Friday to its lowest level since October 2013, with the

-2013, with the stock market hit by poor German economic data, including
+stock market hit by poor German economic data, including statistics out last

-statistics out last week which showed exports in August had fallen by their
+week which showed exports in August had fallen by their largest amount since

 Further underscoring the fragile nature of the European economy, credit